kaninnoothep/Teachmate/README.md

 **Student Features**

 - [x] **Signup & Login**
-      Students can create an account and securely log in to access student's features.
+      Students can create an account and securely log in to access the student features.
 - [x] **Profile Setups**
       Students can complete their profiles with personal details and education level to help tutors tailor sessions effectively.
 - [x] **Search and Filter Tutors**